altunenes/weber_fechner/README.md

 Currently, it is just a template for the experiment, and it is not ready for the serious use.

+## WASM Support

+It has also web support via wasm, but it is not possible to save the data in the web version.
+I am working on it.
+You can try the web version [here](https://altunenes.github.io/weber_fechner/).

 ## Roadmap

 - [x] Basic experiment template using `bevy`.